 In January 2015, ETPA launched its PLACES Strategic Plan for Historic Preservation in East Tennessee.
 PLACES is an acronym that stands for the five ways our organization fulfills its mission: Partnership, Leadership, Advocacy, Collaboration, Education and Strategies.

-Read the complete PLACES 2017 Strategic Plan HERE.
+Take a look at the 2019 PLACES Strategic Plan HERE.
 Learn more about our activities by visiting our ETPA website pages on the left menu.

 A BRIEF HISTORY

 As Knox Heritage entered its 35th year advocating for preservation in Knox County, they began broadening the scope to include a regional focus.
 In 2008, Knox Heritage received a 3-year challenge grant from the National Trust for Historic Preservation (NTHP) as part of their new Partners in the Field initiative.
 Knox Heritage was one of only 24 statewide and local partners of the NTHP to receive this prestigious award in the first round.